Sr-11/LFI/README.md

     RFM: RFM
     UME: UME

 For each `x` in `{Fea\_Gau, Gaussian, Mix, Scheffes, LBI, RFM, UME}`, there are two files, `config.py` and `model.py`, in `./methods/x`.
 The file `./methods/x/model.py` defines the neural network architecture and the functions for computing the loss function and test statistics.
-The file `./methods/x/config.py` inherits from `./global_config.py` and defines the training and testing parameters.
+The file `./methods/x/config.py` defines the training and testing parameters.
+The file `./methods/x/config.py` inherits from `./global_config.py` except the `RFM` method (since `RFM` does not use gradient descent for training).

 To train one of the methods, or train all methods, run
 ```
 python experiments/train_methods.py x kwargs
 ```
 where `x` is in `{ALL, Fea\_Gau, Gaussian, Mix, Scheffes, LBI, RFM, UME}`, and `kwargs` can be used to temporarily change the parameters in `./methods/x/config.py`.
-For example, we can do
+For example, we can do (space used as a delimiter):
 ```
 python experiments/train_methods.py Gaussian gpu=7 n_tr_list=[1000000,400000,200000] repeat=[0,1,2,3,4]
 ```